Scott Redding: 2023

-MGM Bonovo (2024-2025)
+MGM Bonovo (2024–2025)

 2024

 The 2024 season was considered a worse season for Redding as he still struggled with BMW bike and finished 18th in the Championship.

 2025

-Coming 2025 season, MGM Bonovo and Redding used Ducati bike with hope to regain form.
+Coming 2025 season, MGM Bonovo and Redding used a Ducati bike with hope to regain form.
 However, after Donington Park round, Redding made the decision to leave the team and return to British Superbike Championship, to the surprise of the MGM Bonovo boss and staff.
-He is replaced by Tarran Mackenzie.
+He was replaced by Tarran Mackenzie.

 The reason for Redding's departure from the team is reported to be financial problems within the team and Redding having to self-fund his place in WorldSBK.

-Return to British Superbike Championship (2025–)
+Return to British Superbike Championship (2025–present)

 2025

 Redding signed a contract with Hager PBM Ducati to replace Glenn Irwin, who parted ways with team by mutual consent following a disagreement over his return to racing after an injury sustained at Snetterton in June.
-After a mixed debut at Knockhill, Redding secured a win at Brands Hatch during Round 5 and has since won 6 more times.
+After a mixed debut at Knockhill, Redding secured a win at Brands Hatch during Round 5 and has since won six more times.